 - With this command, you’ll see a message on your device asking to Unlock Bootloader.

-- So using Volume keys navigate to Yes option and press Power key to select it.
+- So using the Volume keys navigate to the Yes option and press the Power key to select it.

 - The actual bootloader unlocking process will begin now.